jesseharold/week-4-game/README.md

 # week-4-game
 Game of Thrones RPG game written with CSS, JavaScript, and jQuery

-To do:
-     - improve gameplay by messing with numbers

 Instructions (all done):

     Watch the demo: https://uclax.bootcampcontent.com/UCLA-Coding-Boot-Camp/09-16-Class-Content/blob/master/0919-MW/04-jquery-rpg/2-Homework/Instructions/homework_demos/starwars_demo.mp4